typelevel/typelevel.github.com/posts/2018-07-12-testing-in-the-wild.md

    2. the articles sent by a merchant can be created incrementally, so some parts of the model/config/simple might have been already created in a previous call

-   3. we are not the only one creating articles in the system!
+   3. we are not the only ones creating articles in the system!
 Indeed, our team creates articles coming from external merchants but there is also an internal "wholesale" department buying their own articles and creating them in the catalog.
 In that case a merchant might add a new config to an existing model or some simples to an existing config